 Use this content marketing ROI calculator to estimate the financial return on publishing a helpful (to your audience), search-optimized, business-to-business blog post.

-This calculator below is for a single blog post that should be part of a broader, long-term content marketing and SEO strategy.
+The calculator is for a single blog post that should be part of a broader, long-term content marketing and SEO strategy.

 Blog Post ROI Calculator